TheMinefighter/PropertyOrFieldInfo/docs/index.md

     	Console.WriteLine(info.Name);
     }

-For further information about using features of this package visit [this](./CodingDoc.html).
+For further information about using features of this package visit [this](./CodingDoc.html).+
+# License
+This project has been published by Tobias Brohl under [MIT License](https://raw.githubusercontent.com/TheMinefighter/PropertyOrFieldInfo/master/LICENSE.md)
 # Bug Reports
 Please report any Bugs  [here](https://github.com/TheMinefighter/PropertyOrFieldInfo/issues), then I can fix them probably within 24h!
 # Attribution: